asyml/forte/docs/index.rst

-Many more examples are available [here](../index_appendices.rst).
+Many more examples are available `here  <index_appendices.html>`_.
 We are also working assembling some interesting `tutorials <https://github.com/asyml/forte/wiki>`_